Vicomtech/topSEARCH/README.md

 #### 1. Terminal option
 1. Add your API keys:
-   - Copy the `.env.example` file and rename it to `.topfind.env`.
+   - Copy the `.env.example` file and rename it to `.topsearch.env`.
-   - Open the `.topfind.env` file and fill in the required API keys.
+   - Open the `.topsearch.env` file and fill in the required API keys.
    - Save the file.
 These keys are necessary for the application to interact with external services.
 2. Start the Streamlit server:
     ```bash
-     python -m streamlit run app/topfind/topfind.py
+     python -m streamlit run app/topsearch/topsearch.py
 3. A browser window will automatically open, displaying the running Streamlit app.
 If it doesn't open automatically,
 you can manually navigate to the following [URL](http://localhost:8501).